danielharrell/SumLect2015/Lost_Idea_LA.md

 Education*](http://books.wwnorton.com/books/In-Defense-of-a-Liberal-Education/).[^books]
-There are blogs to defend liberal education, including [one at St. John's](http://blogs.sjc.edu/christopher-nelson/) featuring regular posts by Chris Nelson, the Annapolis president.[^blogs] There are campaigns to defend liberal education, with slogans like *Securing America's Future: The Power of Liberal Arts Education,* to mention just [one
+There are blogs to defend liberal education, including [one at St. John's](http://blogs.sjc.edu/christopher-nelson/) featuring regular posts by Christopher Nelson, the Annapolis president.[^blogs] There are campaigns to defend liberal education, with slogans like *Securing America's Future: The Power of Liberal Arts Education,* to mention just [one